ceph/ceph/doc/radosgw/federated-config.rst

 your cluster for regions and zones, you will be replacing (and likely deleting, if it exists) the default region and zone.

+In the exemplary cluster, the New York region and New York zone (``ny-ny``) are the master region and zone respectively.
+All other instances retrieve their metadata from the master region and zone.

 Create Regions
 --------------